 What About Scratching Pads?

 Besides wondering where to put cat bowls, many cat lovers asked us where to put cat scratching pads.
-So, we researched the best locations.
-Learn more here.
+So, we also wrote about the best locations for scratching pads.